The Best Online Poker Site Reviews for 2021

 Americans are accepted for real money play.

 Global Poker has been a surprise for me, scoring excellent ratings across the board during my review.
-Global found a loophole that allows them to operate legal real-money online poker in 49 states, which has helped them gain massive player traffic and become a top online poker site in just a few years.
+Global found a loophole that allows them to operate legal real-money online poker in 49 states, even in regulated states like Nevada, Delaware, and New Jersey.
+This has helped them gain massive player traffic and become a top online poker site in just a few years.

 - The only American-friendly poker site licensed in Malta